 The travel to Vang Vieng is about 4 hours.
 When we got to the bus, it was already filled so the husband and I were forced to seat apart.
 On the way, the husband was sound asleep while I blogged about our day in Vientiane.

 Hello Vang Vieng!

 When we arrived, most of the tourist left the bus station immediately on board a van while we waited for our host to pick us up.
-After a while a ride arrived.
+After a while a pick-up arrived.
 Without asking, we went with the other group.
 It turned out, that wasn’t our pick-up.
 Haha!
 When our host called, we told her we rode on the wrong pick-up.
 Nouth arrived in a while.

 I picked Nouth’s place because it had awesome ambiance.
 True to the pics, it made me feel like we were on a honeymoon.
 We’ll talk more about the place we’ve stayed in 6 cities on a separate blog soon.
 Stay tuned.